hansb001/drones-iot-visual-recognition/WildFires/STUDIO.md

 #### Create **Cloud Object Storage**

-- Create a Cloud Object Storage instance by visiting the [IBM Cloud Catalog](https://console.bluemix.net/catalog/?search=object)
+- Create a Cloud Object Storage instance by visiting the [IBM Cloud Catalog](https://console.bluemix.net/catalog/?search=object) or:
 - Search on **Object** in the IBM Cloud Catalog or go to the **Storage section** in the left menu.
 - Click on the **Object Storage** service tile